 Other techniques that may relieve muscle inflammation and fatigue include compression garments and cold water immersion.

 People who have recently undergone a period of bed rest are at particular risk of developing disuse syndrome.

 A person may experience the following symptoms even after a short period of physical inactivity:

 - muscle shrinkage and wasting

 - muscles that are weak and susceptible to injury

-The Physical Activity Guidelines for Americans recommend that adults perform at least 150 minutes a week of moderate intensity aerobic activity.
+The Physical Activity Guidelines for Americans recommend that adults perform at least

 However, some people have chronic conditions that limit their mobility or physical activity levels.
 People who have these conditions should talk to a physical therapist.
 They will work with the person to devise an appropriate exercise program.

 Peripheral neuropathy is a disease of the nerves which transmit signals between the central nervous system and other parts of the body.
 Nerve pain and a loss of function in affected body parts characterize the condition.